 Area of Focus

-As Senior Policy Manager for the Western Lands Program, Brittany oversees policy initiatives across the Intermountain West.
-She focuses on protecting wildlands and waters from development for all to enjoy, as well as pursuing expanded funding so that Western states can continue to protect and restore important landscapes for both humans and wildlife.
+As policy manager for the Western Lands team, Brittany’s work focuses on protecting wildlands and watersheds from development, as well as pursuing expanded funding so that Western states can continue to protect and restore important landscapes for both humans and wildlife.

 Background